matzzze/myArchInstallGuide/README.md

   4. Select `Write` to make the changes apply
   5. check the partitions with `lsblk`
       - note the root partitions name (e.g. /dev/sda2)

+#### Prepare the disks creating partions MBR ####
+- use `lsblk` to check disks and partitions and identify the disk (e.g. /dev/sda or /dev/nvme01...)
+- run "fdisk {disk}" and set the label to dos e.g `fdisk /dev/sda`
+- hit `o` to create a new edmpty DOS partition table
+- hit `m` to write the partition table
+- the rest is similar as the uefi mode [above](https://github.com/matzzze/myArchInstallGuide/blob/main/README.md#Prepare-the-disks-by-creating-partitions-UEFI)

 #### Encrypt the root partition ####